Mutually unbiased measurements with arbitrary purity: Witnessing entanglement using MUM

-To proceed with this witness, it is useful to use Eq. \eqref{MUMdef2} and provide a simplified form for the expectation value of the witness over a general bipartite state. \begin{proposition} For any $d\times d$ bipartite state $\rho$, the expectation value of the witness given above can be written as
+Now, to proceed with the witness \eqref{WitnessP}, it is useful to use Eq. \eqref{MUMdef2} and provide a simplified form for the expectation value of the witness over a general bipartite state. \begin{proposition} For any $d\times d$ bipartite state $\rho$, the expectation value of the witness given above can be written as

 where $\mathcal{M}(\kappa)$ is a traceless matrix given by

 \end{proposition} The proof is easy by virtue of $\sum_{k=0}^{d-1}\mathcal{O}_{kl}^{(b)}=\sum_{l=0}^{d-1}\mathcal{O}_{kl}^{(b)}=1$ and $\sum_{k=0}^{d-1}M_{k}^{(b)}=0$.
 According to Eq. \eqref{Prop1}, $W(\kappa)$ detects entanglement of $\rho$ if and only if $\Tr\{\rho \mathcal{M}(\kappa)\}>\kappa-1/d$, otherwise $\rho$ is not entangled or its entanglement cannot be detected by $W(\kappa)$.
 As we expect, for the trivial case $\kappa=1/d$ we have $\mathcal{M}(1/d)=0$, so $W(\kappa)$ cannot detect any entanglement, or equivalently, it is not entanglement witness at all.
 An interesting property of this condition is that although $\mathcal{M}(\kappa)$ depends on both the purity $\kappa$ of the POVMs and the number of POVMs in the set of MUM, the lower bound is independent of the number of POVMs.